How to Invest in Real Estate with a Self Directed IRA LLC

 There are three main reasons investors use IRA LLCs: for the speed, the cost, and the flexibility.
 Investors often use an IRA LLC to have more control over their IRA, most notably the faster access to capital.
 This is valuable especially to real estate investors who deal with auctions and foreclosures, because of the flexibility and access to funds through what is called "checkbook control."
 Additionally, at an IRA custodian who charges per-asset (Like IRAR Trust), you end up saving more on annual fees because, regardless of the number of real estate assets the LLC owns, it is considered one asset.

-Using an LLC also offers additional benefits.
+Using a Self-Directed LLC IRA account also offers additional benefits.
 It provides a level of privacy and confidentiality that you don’t get from a typical account.
 If your LLC buys property, the renters will make the rent checks payable to the LLC and not to your IRA.
 It isn’t always required (and can vary by state) whether you must make the names of the member(s) of the LLC public.
 With an LLC, nobody will know your IRA is the owner.
 If your IRA purchased the property directly (without using an LLC), your name and IRA account number would be on all the real estate and title-related documents, which are publicly available.
 It offers its members (your IRA and, if applicable, any partners) limited liability, helping protect your IRA and its assets.

 Another potential benefit with an LLC IRA is the ease of partnering on transactions.
 It is often much faster and simpler to purchase property and fund investments through an LLC, versus trying to coordinate two or more investors on a real estate deal.